GernotBoege/FIWARE-interactive/M05/SecurityTestCommands.md

 ## Start Postman
 ## Open API Call B0
-- Insert the just copied OAuth2 access_token in Headers tab
+- Got to Headers table
+- Deactivate X-Auth-Token Parameter
 - -> Button Send
-- -> Error: No Auth Token
+- -> Error: "Auth-token not found in request header"

 ## Open API Call A2 and retrieve OAuth2 Token from IDM on Authorization tab (simulated application Authorization)
 - Choose type Basic Auth (this is the simplest of the available OAuth2 variants)
-- Username: Insert OAuth Client ID: 5806e105-6d67-4fae-8489-2e29f63d453b
+- Username: Insert OAuth Client ID: see above
-- Password: Insert OAuth Client Secret: cb766ca4-dcc7-4647-a418-ba25b89f5abe
+- Password: Insert OAuth Client Secret: see above
 - -> Button Preview Request

 ## Check tabs Headers and Body
-- Headers: Now 2 Headers, Authorization has just be generated.
+- Headers: Now there are 2 Headers, Authorization has just be generated.
 Nothing to do
 - Body: All prefilled user data for the request itself
 - -> Button Send
 - -> Copy content of access_token

-## Open API Call B0
+## Open API Call B0 and go to Headers tab
+- Activate X-Auth-Token Parameter
-- Insert the just copied OAuth2 access_token in Headers tab
+- Insert the just copied OAuth2 access_token in Headers tab into X-Auth-Token
 - -> Button Send
 - -> Now we receive the proxied version data on port 1027 from Orion Context Broker on port 1026
+- -> SUCCESS with Authorization Level 1

 ## Stop all service and remove all containers from detached mode
 docker-compose down